-To document and report that the energy you consume in North America, especially in the U.S., comes from renewable energy sources, you must buy Renewable Energy Certificates (RECs).
-RECs, a voluntary system, comply with the Greenhouse Gas Protocol.
+To document and report that the energy you consume in North America comes from renewable energy sources, you must buy Renewable Energy Certificates (RECs).
+In the US RECs are used both for compliance reporting as well as voluntary consumption, and comply with the Greenhouse Gas Protocol.
 ECOHZ also offers Green-e Energy certified RECs across North America.
 Green-e is North America’s leading certification program for renewable energy.

 How it works